GregoryLent/GregoryLent.github.io/_posts/2024-03-15-weather-data.md

     df = df.pivot(index='date', columns='element', values='measurement')
     df = df.reset_index().rename(columns={'index': 'date'})
+    # Stop the columns from being named "element"
     df.columns.name = None

+    # Keep any of these columns that actually exist in the dataframe (stops the
+    # script from crashing if one of these measurements is missing)
     df = df[[column for column in df.columns if column in ['date', 'PRCP','SNOW','SNWD','TMAX','TMIN']]]

-    # temperatures are recorded in tenths of a degree Celsius, so t/10 is in Celsius, and C*(9/5) + 32 gives Fahrenheit
+    # temperatures are recorded in tenths of a degree Celsius, so t/10 is in Celsius,
+    # and C*(9/5) + 32 gives Fahrenheit
     if 'TMAX' in df.columns:
         df['TMAX'] = (df['TMAX']/10)*(9/5) + 32
     if 'TMIN' in df.columns: